 I have also been excited to make new connections and find people who share the same ancestry as mine.

-And making these connections are great because they can share with you so much details about your ancestors.
+And making these connections are great because they can share with you so many details about your ancestors.

 1. Update Your Ancestry Profile